About Freja eID

 - Supports multiple identities per user

 At the core of the Freja eID solution is the Freja eID app, which is available for iOS and Android.
-The app supports both authentication and authentication-based signing and can be used for two different levels of assurance, both of which are supported by Signicat:
+The app supports both authentication and authentication-based signing and can be used for three different levels of assurance, all of which are supported by Signicat:

 Freja eID basic